Kings vs. Jazz Prediction & Picks - December 16

 Kings Performance Insights

-- Sacramento ranks 17th in the NBA with 43.8 boards per game this season.
-Meanwhile, it ranks 16th with 43.9 rebounds allowed per contest.

-- The Kings have been tallying plenty of assists in 2023-24, ranking fifth-best in the NBA with 27.9 assists per contest.
+- The Kings have been piling up assists in 2023-24, ranking fifth-best in the NBA with 27.9 dimes per game.

-- The Kings are top-five this season in three-point shooting, ranking third-best in the league with 15.1 treys per game.
-Meanwhile, they rank 18th with a 36.3% shooting percentage from three-point land.
+- The Kings are top-five this season in three-point shooting, ranking third-best in the league with 15.1 three-pointers per game.
+Meanwhile, they rank 18th with a 36.3% shooting percentage from downtown.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.